tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 The current rate for Bitcoin is 55,168.1100
 ```

-This may not be the best way to explore new APIs, but gives us a new option.
+This may not be the best way to explore new APIs but gives us a new option.
 At the very least, we can now track our Bitcoin investment 💎🙌🚀!

 ## Future